ulinaaron/gulp-site/README.md

 ## Vendor Libraries

-By default, the Gulp Site Generator is setup to automate the following libraries:

-- Normalize.css
-- Node Bourbon *
-- Node Bourbon Neat *

-* These items may be optionally excluded by modifiing the ``includeBourbon`` variable to ``false`` in gulpfile.js
+By default, the Gulp Site Generator is setup to automate Normalize.css, Node Bourbon, and Node Bourbon Neat.
+The Bourbon items may be optionally excluded by modifiing the ``includeBourbon`` variable to ``false`` in gulpfile.js

 ## Templates